 Another example to give you a clearer idea is our Walk of Fame, an event of Everest Education recently, where each student did their own research about a famous person in history, wrote a report, then dressed up as the person and made a presentation.
 This was a great way to synthesize a number of ELA skills, including research, writing, speaking, listening… while students can be exposed to meaningful information about historical events, community leaders and people who impact our society.

 Check out the video below to see how our Walk of Fame looks like!

 How to help your child integrate ELA with social studies at home?

-Applying integrated curriculum, or cooperating English Language Arts and social studies, sounds like the big work of teachers.
-However, we believe that by simple practices at home, parents can also help improve student’s literacy skills while build knowledge about the world around them.
+Applying an integrated curriculum, or cooperating with English Language Arts and social studies sounds like the big work of teachers.
+However, we believe that by simple practices at home, parents can also help improve student’s literacy skills while building knowledge about the world around them.
 Here are a few smart strategies: